 - The second is that they develop or change as a result of the narrative.

-#1: Steve Rogers/Captain America from Captain America: The First Avenger (2011 film)
+Let’s take Steve Rogers from Captain America: The First Avenger (2011 film) as an example.

 Steve Rogers starts off as a sickly young man from Brooklyn.